Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Mayo Clinic.

 Next, determine the title of the webpage.
-The title of the webpage is usually found above the main content in the body of the page.
+The title is usually found above the main content in the body of the page.
+Use the title on the page itself, not the title that may be present in the tab or browser.

-Type the title of the webpage, enclosed in quotation marks, after the author's name.
-Capitalize the first word of the title, the first word of the subtitle (when a subtitle is given), and all important words.
-Place a period before the last quotation mark.
+Type the title of the webpage, enclosed in quotation marks.
+Capitalize the first word of the title, the first word of the subtitle (when a subtitle is given), and all major words.
+Type a period at the end, inside the closing quotation mark.

 Bibliography Example: